 Chair Lorenzo and Vice Chair Reyes also asked PW Foreman Stacy to get quotes from companies and revise the preventative maintenance plan for the city.

-Vice Chair Reyes requested that Public Works continue to work with construction companies to make sure that their jobs are completed correctly.
+Vice Chair Reyes requested that Public Works continue to work with contractors to make sure that their jobs are completed correctly.

 Committee Member Dorrell motioned that Public Works present a one year plan at the next committee meeting, Second to motion was made by PW Foreman Stacy.
 Motion carried.